-Most importantly, I have learned effective ways to manage stress and prioritize my mental health.
+Most importantly, I have learned effective ways to manage stress and prioritise my mental health.
 I see a therapist regularly and make time for self-care.

 I’ve learned there’s a lot of overlap between neurology and psychology.

-I also make sure my primary care provider and pharmacist are up to date on my prescribed medications from all my providers to ensure my regime has little-to-no risk of adverse interactions.
+I also make sure my primary care provider and pharmacist are up to date on my prescribed medications from all my providers to ensure my regimen has little-to-no risk of adverse interactions.

 My seizures usually happen in small clusters, during my sleep.
-They culminate in a more intense, generalized, tonic-clonic seizure.
+They culminate in a more intense, generalised, tonic-clonic seizure.